wdv4758h/pypy-extradoc/talk/scipyindia2014/talk.rst

 * Most of numpy is there

-* XXX is missing
+* linalg and the object dtype are the two biggest features that we haven't implemented yet

 NumPyPy performance
 -------------------

 * Vectorized operations should be as fast as Numpy

-* Using ndarrays as you would use arrays in C or Java should be as fast
+* Using ndarrays as you would use arrays in C or Java should be as fast as the vectorized way

 * Lazy evaluation ?